002 - Closing the Development Gap

 Activity Five - Detailed Example - Minority Groups

 The final group of people that we will explore are minority groups.
 While you may automatically think we should be looking at minority religious or cultural groups within a specific country, we are going to focus on disabilities.
 No group of people - race, culture or religion - are free from people who have a disability.
-So why in the past have they been hidden, shunned from society or killed because they are different.
+So why in the past have they been hidden, shunned from society or killed because they are different?
 Steven Hawking was one of the brightest minds on our planet but would he have survived in a region which only recognised physical strength as crucial for survival?
+The poverty rate is 70% higher for someone with a disability.
 Until recently people with a disability would be not be seen on TV, social media or be even championed as an athlete .
-In fact, it was only this year that the press celebrated the fact that Marks and Spencers (a very British institution) had designed a range of 'Easy Dressing' clothes for children who needed 'extra help'.
-The poverty rate is 70% higher for someone with a disability.
+In fact, it was only in 2018 that the press celebrated the fact that Marks and Spencers (a very British institution) had designed a range of 'Easy Dressing' clothes for children who needed 'extra help'.

 Exam Style Question